A Consequentialist Critique of Binary Classification Evaluation: Theory, Practice, and Tools: Novel Results: Bounded Threshold Scoring Rules and Their Relation to DCA

 \begin{theorem}[Bounded Threshold Brier Score] For a classifier \(\f\), the average minimal regret over cost ratios \(c \sim \text{Uniform}(a,b)\) is given by:

-\end{theorem} This expression highlights two practical advantages: \begin{itemize} \item \textbf{Computational efficiency:} The regret can be computed using any standard Brier Score routine, with only two function calls—one on the predictions and one on the true labels—after applying projection onto \([a, b]\).

-\item \textbf{Interpretability:} When \(a = 0\) and \(b = 1\), the second term vanishes, recovering the standard Brier Score.
-This reflects the assumption that true labels are confined to \(\{0,1\} \subseteq [0,1]\), which is built into the conventional formulation. \end{itemize}

-\begin{proof} The result follows as a direct extension of the proof of Theorem \ref{thm:brier}.
-Specifically, the same argument structure applies with the necessary modifications to account for the additional constraints introduced in this setting.
-For a complete derivation, refer to the proof of Theorem \ref{apdx:bounded_brier} in the Appendix, where the argument is presented in full detail. \end{proof}
+\end{theorem} The result follows as a direct extension of the proof of Theorem \ref{thm:brier}.
+Specifically, the same argument structure applies with the necessary modifications that account for the additional constraints introduced in this setting.
+For a complete derivation, refer to the proof of Theorem \ref{apdx:bounded_brier} in the Appendix, where the argument is presented in full detail, including Proposition \ref{prop:propriety} which shows that the clipped version is proper but not strictly proper.

+Overall, this expression offers two practical advantages.
+First, it is computationally efficient, requiring only 2 Brier score evaluations, one on predictions and one on labels, after projecting onto \([a, b]\).
+Second, it is interpretable, recovering the standard Brier score when \(a = 0\) and \(b = 1\), consistent with the assumption that true labels lie in \(\{0,1\}\).

 \begin{theorem}[Bounded Threshold Log Loss] Let $\f$ be a probabilistic classifier with score function $s(x)$.
 Let $c = \frac{1}{1 + \exp(-\ell)}$ denote the cost ratio corresponding to log-odds $\ell$, and suppose $\ell$ is distributed uniformly over the interval \([\log\frac{a}{1-a},\, \log\frac{b}{1-b}]\), where \(0 < a < b < 1\).
 Then the expected regret over this range is given by: